GOBankingRates

 Millions of Readers

-If you’re wondering are home improvements tax-deductible, here’s the quick answer: most aren’t — at least not right away.
+Wondering if home improvements are tax-deductible?
+Here’s the quick answer: most aren’t — at least not right away.

-But depending on the type of renovation, you could qualify for valuable tax deductions or credits.
-Upgrades related to energy efficiency, medical needs, or a home office could put money back in your pocket at tax time.
+Depending on the type of renovation, you could qualify for valuable tax deductions or credits.
+Upgrades related to energy efficiency, medical needs or a home office could put money back in your pocket at tax time.

 Here’s a quick cheat sheet: